How to Extract Quotes From Videos: The Complete 2026 Guide

 Content Marketers: Webinar Repurposing

-Scenario: A SaaS company hosts a 60-minute product webinar.
-The marketing team wants to create 5 LinkedIn posts with expert quotes.
+Scenario: A SaaS company runs a 60-minute product webinar.
+The marketing team wants 5 LinkedIn posts with expert quotes.

 Workflow:

-- Use AI summary to identify key topics
+2. Use the AI summary to spot key topics

 Students: Lecture Note-Taking

-Scenario: A grad student is reviewing 10 hours of recorded lectures to find quotes for their thesis.
+Scenario: A grad student is reviewing 10 hours of recorded lectures for thesis quotes.

 Workflow: